-Our work won the Best Demo Award at the 21st NSF GENI Engineering Conference and the Best Demo First Runner-up Award at the 20th NSF GENI Engineering Conference.
+Our work won the Best Demo Award at the 23rd and 21st NSF GENI Engineering Conference respectively and the Best Demo First Runner-up Award at the 20th NSF GENI Engineering Conference.
 Our work has also been demonstrated in the Plenary VIP Demo session of the 22nd NSF GENI Engineering Conference --- the capstone meeting of the NSF GENI program.

 Transforming the traditional, single-vehicle-oriented fuel economy optimization, networked fuel economy optimization will significantly improve the fuel economy of road vehicles.
 Based on Cloud-provisioned road and traffic conditions, for instance, optimally controlling the speed, throttle, and gear of 2007 Ford Focus can improve fuel economy by 33-77%; having vehicles sense and share information about traffic flow, road condition, and control actions enables platoon-oriented control which can further improve fuel economy by up to 20%.
 The great fuel economy will improve the travel ranges of PHEVs and will reduce vehicle ownership cost as well as greenhouse gas emissions.
 Networked fuel economy and emission control can also be integrated with vehicle operations such as route planning and adaptive cruise control in the short-term, vehicle tethering in the near-term, and autonomous driving in the long-term.